crypto-power/cryptopower/README.md

 Earlier experimental work with other user interface toolkits can be found at [godcr-old](https://github.com/raedahgroup/godcr-old).

+## Bootstrappable Cryptopower Builds

+The `contrib` directory contains the files necessary to perform bootstrappable Cryptopower builds.

+Bootstrappability furthers our binary security guarantees by allowing us to audit and reproduce our toolchain instead of blindly trusting binary downloads.

+We achieve bootstrappability by using Guix as a functional package manager.

 ## Private Repo Notes

 In order to use this repo you will need to configure git to use ssh instead of https: